oneaudit/openpoc/README.md

 ## Metasploit Repository 🚢

 Metasploit is a well-known security framework.
-The main downside is that they only have a limited number of CVE exploits.
+Note that they only have a limited number of CVE exploits.

 * ✅ Automated continuous integration
 * ✅ Trust score set to `1.0`